Shivam-Chaniyara/Social-Media-WebApp/README.md

-# Facebook-Clone
+# Social Media WebApp
-Creating a Full-Stack Facebook Clone (MERN Stack)
+Creating a Full-Stack Social Media Web App (MERN Stack)

-MySocialWeb is a Facebook Clone that allows users to connect, share, and interact with each other in a familiar social media environment.
+MySocialWeb is a Social Media WebApp that allows users to connect, share, and interact with each other in a familiar social media environment.
 Built using React and Node.js, this project aims to provide a user-friendly and engaging experience.